 There are several reasons why there are problems with patients getting quickly and accurately diagnosed

-- Firstly, doctors are not ‘looking’ for B12 Deficiency.
+- Doctors are not ‘looking’ for B12 Deficiency.
 That’s why it’s important that you ask your doctor to check your B12 levels.

 - B12 status is not part of the Full Blood Count that is routinely investigated by doctors.
 Instead most doctors will rely on enlarged red blood cells (megaloblasts) as being an indicator of low B12.
 However, enlarged red blood cells (an increase in their ‘mean corpuscular value’ or MCV) is not a reliable indicator of low B12, only around 60% of patients with a B12 deficiency will have enlarged red blood cells (macrocytosis) 2, 3 , therefore a normal MCV does not rule out a B12 deficiency.

 ‘Neurological symptoms due to cobalamin deficiency may occur in the presence of a normal MCV’ 5.
 Ask for your B12 to be tested if your full blood count doesn’t show any signs of enlarged red blood cells.

 - If you are taking any sorts of B12 Supplement (such as a multivitamin tablet) do tell your doctor about this.
 Also, be aware that taking folic acid will prevent your red blood cells becoming enlarged so be sure to tell your doctor if you are taking any form of folic acid.

-The recently updated Guidelines on Cobalamin and Folic Acid by the British Committee for Standards in Haematology 5 state the following:
+The Guidelines on Cobalamin and Folic Acid by the British Committee for Standards in Haematology 5 state the following:

 - The clinical picture is the most important factor in assessing the significance of test results assessing cobalamin status since there is no ‘gold standard’ test to define deficiency.